Chapter 20:

 The players’ corpses were scattered across the floor, their blood streaked and splattered along the walls like someone had used it to paint.
 A massacre.

-What kind of monster were we even about to face?
+What kind of monster were are dealing with?

 But there was something… off about how they died.

-Every single one of them was armed, not with bows or swords or staves, but with guns.
+Almost every single one of them were armed, not with bows or swords, but with guns.
 Not fantasy weapons, but ones you’d expect in a gritty war game.
 Rifles, machine pistols, even shotguns.
 Some had wounds from melee weapons too, swords, axes, but most were gunned down.

 I checked one of the rifles lying next to a fallen player.